sts10/compound-passphrase-list-safety-checker/readme.markdown

 This command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 It's written in Rust, which I am new to.
 This is very much **a toy project**, so I'd heavily caution against trusting it for real results. <!--I forked off an earlier version of [this project when it was in a simpler state](https://github.com/sts10/compound-passphrase-list-safety-checker-simple) if you want to check that out.-->

+## Newer version

+[A newer version of this program is available](https://github.com/sts10/csafe).
+It should **preserve more words** when creating a compound-safe version of the inputted word list and run faster than this program.
+It also has tests and benchmarks and is altogether more readable.

+## About this tool

 I also have written [a blog post](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html) about this tool.

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 The tool here is generalized to check any such word list.

-## Newer version

-[A newer version of this program is available](https://github.com/sts10/csafe).
-It should **preserve more words** when creating a compound-safe version of the inputted word list, and I think it's faster than this program.
-It also has tests.

 ## Disclosures